pachyderm/pachyderm/BAZEL.md

 Our repository is compatible with the traditional `go` toolchain in addition to Bazel.
-If you add or remove dependencies, run `bazel run //:go mod tidy` to update go.mod and go.sum, `bazel mod tidy` to make bazel aware of the changes to go.mod and go.sum, and run `bazel run //:gazelle` to update BUILD files.
+If you add or remove dependencies, run `bazel run //:go mod tidy` to update go.mod and go.sum, `bazel mod tidy` to make Bazel aware of the changes to go.mod and go.sum, and run `bazel run //:gazelle` to update BUILD files.
 Then run a build or test.
 Also consider running `bazel run :buildifier` to reformat the BUILD files.